rust-embedded/rust-raspberrypi-OS-tutorials/06_drivers_gpio_uart/README.md

 ```console
 $ sudo screen /dev/ttyUSB0 230400
 ```

+> ❗ **NOTE**: Depending on your host operating system, the serial device name might differ.
+> For example, on `macOS`, it might be something like `/dev/tty.usbserial-0001`.

 7. Hit <kbd>Enter</kbd> to kick off the kernel boot process.
 Observe the output: